SoluzioniFutura/SF-Env/README.md

  }
 };

-//requiring module and passing just options, if NODE_ENV is not set use the first environment as default ('development') require('sf-env')(options);
+//requiring module and passing environment set (default environment will be 'development') require('sf-env')(environmentSet);
 ```

-3 - you can use default environment set (by default the options object is equal to the example above)
+3 - you can use default environment set (by default the environmentSet object is equal to the example above) and specify only the default environment
 ```
-//requiring module and passing default env if NODE_ENV is not set require('sf-env')('development');
+//requiring module and passing default environment require('sf-env')('development');
 ```

-4 - you can use default environment set and first of them as default env if NODE_ENV is not set
+4 - you can use default environment set and first of them as default environment if NODE_ENV is not set
 ```
-//requiring module and calling it with no arguments, assuming that the default env is the first of the default options.environments ('developments') require('sf-env')();
+//requiring module and calling it with no arguments require('sf-env')();
 ```